 During the 10-hour (4 days, 2.5 hours per day) APPLY NOW!
 Boot Camp, students will be guided through the following:

-- Writing two edited college essays to be used or adapted for college admissions
+- The development of a college essay/personal statement to be used or adapted for college admissions

 - Creating an edited personal resume and activity list to be used with college applications